ChordPro/chordpro/docs/content/ChordPro-Install-on-MacOS.md

 `/Users/USER/.config/chordpro/chordpro.json`

-where _USER_ is your Mac OS/X user name.
+where _USER_ is your MacOS user name.

 If there is no `.config` folder, and you do not want to create it, you can create a subfolder `.chordpro` in your home and place your